Seecougsy/shark-detector/README.md

 # Shark Detector - Real-time shark detection
 This app uses a YOLOv8s model trained on aerial images to detect sharks in real-time video and static photos, showing bounding boxes and confidence scores.

-# Overview
+## Project Overview

-Developed as part of a university group project, this drone-deployable shark detection system uses Python and YOLOv8 to identify marine threats in real time using a model we trained.
-The intention is to support coastal safety by enabling automated monitoring along Australian shorelines.
+- Team Project @ Torrens University
+- Collected and cleaned a large aerial marine dataset using public sources on found on

+- Applied image augmentation via Roboflow to improve generalisation and reduce overfitting

+- Trained a YOLOv8s object detection model and exported the best-performing .pt file

+- Integrated the trained model into a demo application using Streamlit

+- Intended for deployment on drones to support beach safety

+## Background
+Developed as part of a university group project, this application demonstrates the practical use of AI and computer vision for public safety.
+The aim was to build a real-time marine threat detection tool deployable via drones, focusing on Australia's beaches so that.

-# Model Training
+## Model Training
-We used publicly available aerial marine datasets and trained a custom YOLOv8 object detection model via Roboflow.
-The training process involved:
+We used publicly available aerial datasets and trained a custom object detection model using Roboflow and Ultralytics YOLOv8.
+Training involved:

+- Data annotation and image augmentation
-- Label management, data augmentation, and evaluation
+- Model training, evaluation, and tuning

-- Exported the best model as a .pt file integrated into the Streamlit app
+- Exporting the final model as `best.pt`

-# Launch
+## Running the App

 Open Command Prompt (CMD) or Terminal.